Honors Program at St. Scholastica

 Qualifying for the Honors Program

-If you meet two of the following criteria upon application to The College of St. Scholastica, you will be invited by letter to interview for the Honors Program:
+If you meet one of the following two criteria upon application to The College of St. Scholastica, you will be invited by letter to interview for the Honors Program:

 Interviewing for the Honors Program